tytydraco/yessleep/out/Count_Jims_Fortean_Freakshow_Part_7_.md

 "There is," she continued.
 "We need to take a detour.
 Ugh... got any aspirin?"

 "Center console," I said.
-She began digging into the console and pulled out the small but powerful pistol I was offered last night, "Looks like the Doc left you a present."
+She began digging into the console and pulled out the small but powerful pistol I was offered this morning, "Looks like the Doc left you a present."

 "Leave it," I said curtly, "Where do you have in mind?"